All Products

 connection-profile-standard

-Upload chaincode
+Step 2: Upload the chaincode

-Npm install --registry http://registry.npmmirror.com
+npm install --registry http://registry.npmmirror.com

-Gulp marbles_baas
+gulp marbles_baas

 Debug: Open your browser to http://localhost:3001 and login to tweak settings for startup